-Rules of Lawyer Discipline and Disability effective November 1, 2009.
-More specifically, expeditious; professional; civil and systematic way to protect the public, clients, and the legal profession from the professional misconduct of attorneys.
+The OPC will continue to work toward the goals outlined in this report.
+Specifically, the OPC has a responsibility to resolve disciplinary complaints in a uniform; expeditious; professional; civil and systematic way to protect the public, clients, and the legal profession from the professional misconduct of attorneys.
 The overriding goal is to continue to develop the OPC case processing system to ensure that the majority of resources are utilized to more quickly prosecute those cases where it is appropriate to file formal complaints with the District Court.